devhawk/blog-posts/Posts/20080506-1737-deserializing-xml-with-ironpython/json-content.md

 change!

 One other quick note.
-If you put xml2py.py and ipypylldom.py in a folder, you can experiment with them by launching “ipy -i xml2py”.
+If you put xml2py.py and ipypylldom.py in a folder, you can experiment with them by launching ``ipy -i xml2py``.
 This runs xml2py.py as a script, but dumps you into the interactive console when you’re thru.
 It will run the little snippet of code above which runs xml2py on my [FeedBurner